haydn/use-state-snapshots/README.md

 );
 ```

-Returns a list of snapshots, a pointer to the current snapshot, state derived from the current snapshot and functions for updating the state and setting the pointer.

-The `initialState` argument is that same as the `initialState` argument that [useState](https://reactjs.org/docs/hooks-reference.html#usestate) takes.
+The `initialState` argument and the `state` value behave exactly as they do for the [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook.

 The `delay` argument is the number of milliseconds to wait before automatically creating a new snapshot.
 When set to `false` the automatic snapshots behaviour is disabled and when set to `0` a new snapshot will be created every time `setState` is called.
 Default value: `2000`.